Summer Lecture Series

 The riots of August 2011, which began in Tottenham and had repercussions across London and the rest of the country, were “the worst bout of civil unrest in a generation.”
 After significant Mayoral investment into the worst affected areas and a flurry of commentary and research into the causes of the disturbances, there is a sense that the city has moved on.
 However, questions remain around what London’s leaders learned from the situation, and whether there are any issues that still need to be confronted in order to prevent a reoccurrence.

-Confirmed Speaker – Rt Hon David Lammy MP:
+Keynote Speaker – Rt Hon David Lammy MP:

 David is also the author of Out of the Ashes: Britain after the Riots and an active commentator and campaigner on unemployment and regeneration.